stoffee/stoffee.github.io/index.md

 **Terraform Cloud has built in support for encryption and storage of any short string of text.
 This allows you to safely use these credentials during the provisioning process without exposing them in plaintext or storing them on someone's laptop.**

 ---
-name: where-are-your-creds
-# Where Are Your API Keys?
-Terraform requires credentials in order to communicate with your cloud provider's API.

-These API keys should **never** be stored directly in your terraform code.

-Config files and environment variables are a better option, but the credentials still live on your workstation, usually stored in plaintext.

-???
-**In case we weren't clear earlier, do not ever store credentials in your terraform code.
-Don't do it.**

----
 name: a-better-way-creds
 # A Better Way to Store Sensitive Data